 Summary

-The course starts examining key international economic institutions and their socioeconomic effects on developing and developed countries.
-It considers the history and current structures of international trade and finance, the causes of global economic crises, and the role of states, multinationals and intergovernmental institutions in current economic development trends, inequalities within and across countries and international migrations.
+The course starts examining key international economic institutions and their effects on countries’ politics and development.
+It considers the past and present international trade and finance regimes, the role in these of states, multinationals and intergovernmental institutions, global economic crises, inequalities within and across countries, global economic governance and the global agendas.

-The second part of the course considers key topics of international business emphasizing their corporate social responsibility (CSR) component: management across different national political environments, internationalization and alliance strategies, global marketing, and global R&D and human resources management.
-This set of topics is mainly studied considering how the strategies of multinational firms may affect national and global sustainable development.
+The second part of the course considers key international business topics, emphasizing their corporate social responsibility (CSR) component: management across different political and legal environments, internationalization and alliance strategies, global marketing, and global R&D and human resources management.
+The study of these topics will consider their relationship with sustainable development and, particularly, with the 2030 Agenda’s Sustainable Development Goals.
+The management knowledge acquired in the course enables students to apply this –as well as the rest of learning attained in this course and other Masters courses– in private sector careers.

 Assessment